aflatter/bulk_api/README.markdown

 If you don't have any specific needs like authentication or authorization, you're good to go with such simple configuration.
 In other cases you will need to do a bit more to integrate your application.

 When using bulk api you can handle things on 3 levels:

-1) All records level
+1) All requests
-2) Particular record type level
+2) Particular record type
-3) Individual record level
+3) Individual record

 Let's see how to handle things on all of the 3 levels to add your own logic (like authentication or authorization).

-* session
-* controller
-* params

 The methods used for records manipulation are: